Vampire: The Eternal Struggle: Reception

 In a review in issue #10 of Pyramid magazine, Scott Haring stated that while Magic: The Gathering created the collectible card game market, Vampire: The Eternal Struggle established it as a "legitimate game category".
-He also stated that the game had "pretty good" art, but that the numerous icons would take time to learn.Vampire: The Eternal Struggle was a very popular card game in the 1990s, outselling most other collectible card games on the market at the time, although behind Magic: The Gathering in sales.
+He also stated that the game had "pretty good" art, but that the numerous icons would take time to learn.

+Ken Carpenter reviewed Jyhad in White Wolf Inphobia #50 (Dec., 1994), rating it a 4.5 out of 5 and stated that "One of the most appealing points of Jyhad is its lack of 'irresistible force meets immovable object' situations.
+The rules and cards are so straightforward that these situations do not arise.
+Play is simple, though made up of many steps and decisions (I'd hate to see a flow chart of the game)."Vampire: The Eternal Struggle was a very popular card game in the 1990s, outselling most other collectible card games on the market at the time, although behind Magic: The Gathering in sales.
 A common criticism reported from players was its slow play speed.
 An article in the first issue of InQuest stated that the game is "complicated and takes a while to play" but can be "fiendishly rewarding".

 Steve Faragher of Arcane magazine gave the game a score of 7/10, calling it the most "intriguingly political" card game he had played, and praising its storytelling atmosphere.
 He appreciated the higher play speed that came with the Vampire: The Eternal Struggle re-launch's revised rules, although fellow Arcane staff member Jon Moore still found the game slow to play.

 Martin Klimes reviewed the Ancient Hearts expansion for Arcane magazine, rating it an 8 out of 10 overall.
-Klimes comments that "There is now pretty much always a good attack you can choose, and almost always a choice of defences against it.
+Klimes comments that "There is now pretty much always a good attack you can choose, and almost always a choice of defenses against it.
 Ancient Hearts will add significant interest to your games, which is all you can ask of any expansion."

 Jennifer Clarke Wilkes reviewed the Sabbat expansion in the December 1996 issue of The Duelist, stating that as an expansion set it is "remarkably helpful" but that it "falls a little short of its goal" as a standalone set.
+Andy Butcher reviewed The Sabbat for Arcane magazine, rating it an 8 out of 10 overall, and stated that "The Sabbat is a welcome addition to Vampire: The Eternal Struggle.
+There's something just a little more satisfying about pitting the Sabbat against the Camarilla, and many of the new cards capture the atmosphere of White Wolf's Vampire: The Masquerade roleplaying game (on which Vampire: The Eternal Struggle is based) perfectly.
+V:TES was already a dark, brooding game with a lot of vicious backstabbing and nasty politics - with The Sabbat it's even darker."

 Awards

 In 2004, Inquest Gamer Magazine picked Vampire: The Eternal Struggle as the all-time best multiplayer collectible card games.

-In 2006, Inquest Gamer Fan Awards called the Third Edition expansion the 'Best CCG Expansion'.
+In 2006, Inquest Gamer Fan Awards called the Third Edition expansion the "Best CCG Expansion".